Anwarvic/Speaker-Recognition/README.md

 Now, we have everything ready for training our chosen model.
 See, we have preprocessed the input data, split them into train (enroll) and test, extracted features, chose the prefered model and its configuration.
 Now, we are ready to train this model.
 Each model has a script to train that model.
 If you chose UBM, then run `ubm.py` file.
 If you chose ivector, then run `i-vector.py`.

+### 5. Evaluate
+By evaluate the mode, I mean get the accuracy over the test set and drawing DET graph.
+This step is done in the model's script

 TO BE CONTINUED :)